walmartlabs/concord-website/docs/getting-started/processes.md

 - Configuration from an uploaded JSON file is merged.
 - Configuration from request parameters and selected profiles is applied.
 - Templates are downloaded and applied.
-- The payload is created and send to an agent for execution.
+- The payload is created and sent to an agent for execution.
 - Dependencies are downloaded and put on the class-path.
 - The flow configured as entry point is invoked.